onomyprotocol/onomy/docs/testnet/readme.md

 At [Onomy Protocol](https://onomy.io/), we are excited to launch our public testnet for the Onomy Network (ONET) blockchain.

-As a Cosmos Tendermint-based chain, the ONET works via a Proof of Stake consensus mechanism, where the bNOM and it's 10^18 NOM representation is bonded to validators either directly or through delegation.
+As a Cosmos Tendermint-based chain, the ONET works via a Proof of Stake consensus mechanism, where the aNOM and it's 10^18 NOM representation is bonded to validators either directly or through delegation.
 The ONET will power the Onomy Exchange (hybrid DEX) and Onomy Reserve (stablecoin issuance), whilst operating with 100x the efficiency of Ethereum and facilitating inter-chain asset trading of NOM, Onomy's stablecoins, and other crypto assets.